Skip to main content

 The Mandate for Reasonable Accommodation

 What is the primary mechanism for ensuring equal access to wellness incentives?
 It is the provision of reasonable accommodations.
-An employer has an unwavering obligation under the ADA to provide a that allows an employee with a disability to participate in the wellness program and earn the associated incentive.
+An employer has an unwavering obligation under the ADA to provide a reasonable accommodation that allows an employee with a disability to participate in the wellness program and earn the associated incentive.

 This requirement applies to all types of wellness programs.
 For an outcome-based program, this means providing an alternative standard.
 For instance, if a program rewards employees for achieving a certain BMI, an employee whose disability or medication makes it impossible to meet that target must be given another way to earn the reward.